Best Practices for Responding to Reviews on Google, Facebook & Yelp

 Being able to accept criticism is part of business.
 Not every customer is going to love your product or service and some will always complain.

-For example, if a customer wrote, “The salt shaker was broken” or “They were closed on Black Friday” — ignore petty complaints like this.
+For example, if a customer wrote, “The salt shaker was cracked” or “They were closed on Black Friday” — ignore petty complaints like this.
 They’re trivial and most potential customers reading these reviews will disregard them.

 Watch out for petty or minor complaints that become trends.
 If several reviews mention there was too much mayonnaise in the sandwich, then you clearly have an issue that needs to be addressed.

 5. Address Major Complaints

 Complaints might be posted in the form of criticism, errors, mistakes, unfriendliness, dissatisfaction, unknown business policies, etc. It's also possible that someone is harassing or trolling a business with the intention of damaging your reputation.
 If you believe a review is inappropriate, flag it on Google, report it on Yelp or report it on Facebook.

 Being able to switch from business owner to diplomat is essential in order to maintain your brand’s reputation.
 Managing delicate situations isn't just to address a particular customer, it's also to satisfy potential customers who are reading reviews and responses on Google (Search and Maps), Facebook and Yelp.